klerpi/caju/README.md

 Once you're done, simply run `npm run serve` to serve the project on localhost.

 Use Firefox's print to file function to save it as a PDF.

+## Language Support

+Since I intend to apply both for Brazillian and international companies, the project has English and Portuguese support.

+### Changing from English to Portuguese

+Inside `src/App.vue`, change `lang: "en"` to `lang: "pt`.

+I also keep two diferent json data files: `data.en.json` for English and `data.pt.json` for Portuguese.

+See the usage section to learn how to import different data files.